-For days on which NAV is not available, previous day NAV is taken for calculation.
+- For days on which NAV is not available, previous day NAV is taken for calculation. - As the scheme was launched before the launch of the benchmark index, benchmark index figures since inception or the required period are not available.

 H. ADDITIONAL SCHEME RELATED DISCLOSURES